Training with Differential Privacy: A Gradient-Preserving Noise Reduction Approach with Provable Security: Conclusion

 \section{Conclusion}

-In this paper, we propose a more robust approach for DP training called \sys.
-Our method computes the model gradients in the frequency domain via FFT and reduces the noise scale using IFFT and real-part selection.
+In this paper, we propose a robust and provably secure approach for differentially private training called \sys.
+Our method computes the model gradients in the frequency domain via FFT and reduces the noise scale using real-part selection.
 At the core of our method lies a new gradient-preserving noise reduction strategy.
 Compared to the previous methods, our \sys~only requires half of the noise scale than DPSGD while preserving all the gradient information.
 We analyze the performance of \sys~theoretically which demonstrates its effectiveness.
-We fully implement our method and design comprehensive experiments to show the performance.
-The results show that our method works consistently better than the baselines under both direct training and transfer learning settings.
-Finally, we briefly analyze the limitations of our work in Appendix \ref{app:limitation} and will leave those issues as our future work.
+The experimental results show that our method works consistently better than the baselines under both direct training and transfer learning settings.